Christina's Husband and Kid Opening Presents

 • You're allowed to build differently than the hustle-culture gurus tell you to.

 When I challenge that thinking, they usually come up with something.
-In my family, to spend more time together we started weekly family movie nights at home where we took turns each week letting someone pick a movie and what they wanted for dinner.
-To travel more — we found local things we could do like parks where we could take a sack lunch to keep it cheap and get out together.
-My husband and I take turns planning dates — from quick “let’s try this new food place” to a few weeks ago I took us glass blowing.
+In my family, to spend more time together, we started weekly movie nights where we take turns picking a movie and dinner.
+To travel more, we found local things — parks where we could take a sack lunch and get out together.
+My husband and I take turns planning dates, from quick "let's try this new food place" to a few weeks ago when I took us glass blowing.

 Not all boundaries are created equal.
 Some things genuinely need protection.
 Other things can flex and blend naturally without damage.